 When we create an atmosphere of value and trust, Rogers believed that everybody could work out ways to improve their situation and then move towards fulfilling potential.
 He called this humankinds' Actualising Tendency.
 Most of us live such busy lives though that we rarely have an opportunity to sit and think about where we are in life and where we would like to be going., counselling gives you the opportunity to do just that.

 Every person is unique, you will have your own individual aims and I do not feel that these should be restricted to solutions from any particular type of counselling, but rather should evolve during the sessions.

 'The good life is a process, not a state of being.
 It is a direction, not a destination'

 I am a member of the BACP and adhere to their ethical guidelines.

 Accredited provider for The Foundation for Infant Loss

 I am passionate about working with young adults on the spectrum, and also have empathy for clients with complex medical needs.
-Spending much of my own life in and out of orthopaedic surgery, I know my way around a hospital, have a lot of empathy for those int he medical profession and enjoy helping clients with anticipatory anxiety; exams, driving tests, upcoming surgery, giving birth.
+Spending much of my own life (due to dodgy genes) in and out of orthopaedic surgery, I know my way around a hospital, have a lot of empathy for those int he medical profession and enjoy helping clients with anticipatory anxiety; exams, driving tests, upcoming surgery, giving birth.
 All of the relaxation methods I use have been personally road tested by me.